Indiana Vouchers – Substantial, Enduring Achievement Losses

 - The study finds persistently lower achievement for voucher students relative to public school peers in both math and English language arts, with the greatest disparity in math (longitudinal data, 2003-2004 through 2012-2013).

 Louisiana Vouchers – Significant Achievement Losses After Four Years

-- In the first two years of the Louisiana Scholarship (voucher) program, research found “strong and consistent evidence” that voucher students performed significantly worse in math after using their voucher to attend the private schools5.
+- Research on the Louisiana Scholarship (voucher) program found “strong and consistent evidence” that voucher students performed significantly worse in math after their first two years in private voucher schools5.
 In the third year, math impacts ranged from significantly negative for students in early grades to statistically insignificant for other students as compared to peers in public schools6.
-In the fourth year, private school voucher students again declined in academic performance, experiencing “large negative effects” in math, English language arts, and science7.
+A 2019 comprehensive study showed that in the fourth year of the program, private school voucher students again declined in academic performance, experiencing “large negative effects” in math, English language arts, and science7.